Kombucha – your gut will love it!

 In summary, Kombucha is not only a perfect symbiosis of yeast and bacteria, but it is also said to ensure a perfect symbiosis of intestinal health and general well-being.
 Personally, I love Kombucha, especially as a spritzer, when pure water is too bland for me and I just need something with taste, but it shouldn’t be too sweet.
 Absolutely the best side effect is the many positive small effects on well-being.
 I would say: Rosa approved! 😉

-Cardoso, R. R. et al. 2020, Kombuchas from green and black teas have different phenolic profile, which impacts their antioxidant capacities antibacterial and antiproliferative activities, in: Food Research International, Vol. 128, 2020.
+Cardoso, R. R. et al. 2020, Kombuchas from green and black teas have different phenolic profiles, which impacts their antioxidant capacities antibacterial and antiproliferative activities, in: Food Research International, Vol. 128, 2020.

 Dimidi, E. et al. 2019, Fermented Foods: Definitions and Characteristics, Impact on the Gut Microbiota and Effects on Gastrointestinal Health and Disease, in: Nutrients, Vol. 11, 2019, No. 8. p.
 1806.